mkrystofiak1/mkrystofiak1/README.md

 ### Hello employers, fellow developers, or curious programmers! 👋

-I created this github page to document my code in the event my physical harddrives fail, my student account closes, or I do something silly.
+I created this github page to document my code in the event my physical hardrives fail, my student account closes, or I do something silly.
 I do not currently have all of my coursework available, but I am working on it!